 Anxiety and help with feeling irritable and constant racing thoughts

-When we suffer from anxiety we can find it very hard to relax, not only may we feel constantly irritable and uneasy, but also we may find it hard to switch off our mind and the constant racing thoughts that can go with it.
+When we suffer from anxiety, we can find it very hard to relax.
+Not only may we feel constantly irritableand uneasy, but also we may find it hard to switch off our mind and theconstant racing thoughtsthat can go with it.
 The reason we have so many thoughts running around is because all we have done for the last few weeks/months is to constantly think about ourselves and how we are feeling.
 The mind now has a momentum to it and our thinking mind just goes into auto mode; it has now become a habit.
-People often say that thoughts seem to come without them even thinking them.
-Well, yes, this also happened to me.
-Again it takes an understanding of how we feel to stop all the daily monitoring and worry.
+This momentum, built through the constant thinking, worrying and self-monitoring, has created the noisy/repetitive mind that feels out of control.

 We may also feel irritable.
-This is because our nerves have become sensitised because of all we have been through.
-They may seem to constantly be on red alert for no apparent reason.
-Well this is due to all the pressure we put on ourselves to feel better; the constant worrying begins to take its toll and our nerves don't have a chance to rest, they are basically over worked.
+This is due to the fact that our nerves have become sensitised because of all we have been through.
+They may seem to be constantly on red alert for no apparent reason.
+This is due to all the pressure we put on ourselves to feel better.
+The constant worrying begins to take its toll and our nerves don’t have a chance to rest; they are basically over-worked.
 While we fear and worry about how we feel, then we are keeping ourselves in the cycle and not giving our nerves the rest they so crave While we over-think everything then we are not giving our mind a chance to rest and hence it stays in this place of feeling out of control.

-There are many ways to relax, but just taking a step back from how you are feeling can help, even if it is just a walk in the fresh air to blow a few cobwebs away, or maybe a new hobby, like painting or gardening.
-Anything to help you become more outward than inward, to help you stop dwelling on yourself or how you feel.
+There are many ways to relax, but just taking a step back from how you are feeling can help, even if it is just going for a walk in the fresh air to blow away a few cobwebs or maybe taking up a new hobby like painting or gardening.
+Anything to help you become more outward than inward looking and stop dwelling on yourself and how you feel.
 I used to go for a walk once a day and also listen to some music or take a bike ride.
-You don't have to ‘try’ to relax; this is an attitude, not something for the mind to execute or get good at.
+You don’t have to ‘try’ to relax; this is an attitude, not something for the mind to execute or get good at.
 It is also not about ignoring your suffering by trying to distract yourself from it.
-It is more about just adding different things into your day, give your mind another focus and try and stay in the present.
+It is more about just adding different things into your day in order to give your mind another focus and help you to stay in the present.
 What I found most helpful was to stay relaxed in my attitude no matter how I felt and to allow any discomfort to be there without trying to feel any different than I did.
 I tend to see it like the outside weather – there may be a storm at the moment, but the clouds always pass.
 The more I allowed any discomfort, the better I felt.
 The more I resisted it or tried to change it, then the more I suffered.